 Features should be a point of a particular emphasis since they determine what features would be accessible to you to run your e-commerce business.
 In general, both platforms did a good job about it.
 However, it’s not that simple, and in this section, you can find the answer to the question of why Magento is better than Shopify in terms of features.

-Some features are default and provided out of the box, others one can be added via 3rd party integrations such as modules, plugins, and extensions (for Magento) and applications (for Shopify), and some can’t be obtained at all.
+Some features are default and provided out of the box.
+Others one can be added via 3rd party integrations such as modules, plugins, and extensions (for Magento) and applications (for Shopify).
+Some features can’t be obtained at all.

 Below you can find the table with a detailed review of the features we consider the most crucial ones for running an e-commerce business, and how both e-commerce solutions deal with them.
-That’s not so easy to compare so different solutions for e-commerce development like Shopify Plus vs Magento 2 Commerce, and that’s the reason we haven’t included them to the comparison table.
+That’s not so easy to compare so different solutions for e-commerce development like Shopify Plus vs Magento 2 Commerce.
+That’s the reason we haven’t included them to the comparison table.
 However, you’re welcome to find the comparison of Magento 2 Open Source with other Shopify editions.

 Both platforms fail when it comes to selling subscriptions natively.
 To cover this aspect you need to address paid 3rd party solutions: ReCharge , Bold Membership, and Charge Rabbit for Shopify-based stores and Subscription & Recurring Payments by Aheadworks for Magento.